 We’ll go into detail about all popular anti-aliasing types to give you a better idea of what each of them does.

-If the graphics in your video games are jaggy or suffer from the staircase effect where you can actually see the rough edges instead of a round shape, there are ways to improve it.
+Are the graphics in your video games jaggy or suffer from the staircase effect?
+Can you see the rough edges instead of a round shape?
+Don’t worry, there are ways to improve this.

 Different Anti-Aliasing Types

 The first group we’ll get into increases the sample rate by rendering more pixels than the screen actually needs and then down-samples it to your resolution.

 Alternatively, the second group of AA types blurs the rough edges on the screen after the rendering process.
 Since this version of AA is post-processing, there’s only a tiny impact on your performance, but the image quality improvement is also less noticeable and can appear too blurry, especially with fast motion.

 So, if you can afford to sacrifice performance for the picture quality, you will likely opt for some sort of sampling anti-aliasing.